webpack/webpack.js.org/content/concepts/module-resolution.md

 ```

 The dependency module can be from the application code or a third party library.
 The resolver helps
-webpack finds the module code that needs to be included in the bundle for every such `require`/`import` statement.
+webpack find the module code that needs to be included in the bundle for every such `require`/`import` statement.
 webpack uses [enhanced-resolve](https://github.com/webpack/enhanced-resolve) to resolve file paths while bundling modules.

 ## Resolving rules in webpack